Orange-OpenSource/hurl/README.md

 ### Templating a JSON / XML Body

 Using templates with [JSON body] or [XML body] is not currently supported in Hurl.
-Besides, you can use templates in [raw string body] with variables to send a JSON or XML body:
+Besides, you can use templates in [multiline string body] with variables to send a JSON or XML body:

 ~~~hurl
 PUT https://example.org/api/hits